You Don’t Have to Do it Alone, Be Coached

 Hypnosis is natural and happens anyway

-Hypnosis happens in many kinds of ways, at different times of the day and night (1).
+Let me clarify: Hypnosis happens in many kinds of ways, at different times of the day and night (1).
 It happens when we go into shock, when we're surprised, fascinated, and dreaming at night.
-So if you have ever had a night-time dream (and believe me, you have, even if you've never remembered one), ever learnt anything, ever had your mind wander and forgot to pay attention to someone talking, or ever worried about something, or got deeply absorbed in a task, you have been hypnotized.
-And you'll notice than all of these everyday examples are 'self-hypnosis', that is, these experiences all happen within you without any input from another person.
+So if you have ever had a night-time dream (and believe me, you have, even if you've never remembered one), ever learned anything by complete focus and absorption into the material, ever had your mind wander in a conversation and forgot to pay attention to what someone was saying to you, or even worried about something, or got deeply absorbed in a task, then you have been hypnotized.
+And you'll notice that all of these everyday examples are 'self-hypnosis', that is, these experiences all happen within you without any input from another person.

 Emotional problems, from addiction and depression to phobias and fears, all focus the attention narrowly and 'program' us with certain feelings that become automatic and eventually work, in effect, just like post-hypnotic suggestions.
 The beer acts like a post-hypnotic prompt for the smoker to light up.
 The phobic hears just the word 'spider' and post-hypnotically feels sick.
-So even problem states have a hypnotic element to them, and we use controlled therapeutic hypnosis to overcome the negative effects of such 'life hypnosis'.
+So even problem states have a hypnotic element to them.
+The difference, as a hypnotherapist, we use controlled therapeutic hypnosis to overcome the negative effects of such 'life hypnosis paralyzing states'.

 What people often really mean when they worry over whether they can be hypnotized is: "Can I be hypnotized in a formal hypnotic situation such as by a hypnotherapist?"